Estimating Large Language Model Capabilities without Labeled Test Data: Accuracy Prediction

 \subsection{Prompt Formulation and Data Splits}

-We construct prompts by sampling $k$ in-context examples uniformly at random from available labeled data and formatting them with a default prompt template adopted from \citet{rae2021scaling} to form a prompt (see Table \ref{tab:template} in the Appendix).
+We construct prompts by sampling $k$ in-context examples uniformly at random from available labeled data and formatting them with prompt templates to form a prompt (see Section \ref{sec/prompt_template} and Table \ref{tab:template} in the Appendix).
+For each dataset $D_i$, we sample $K$ prompts, each consisting of a prompt template followed by a list of in-context examples to form a prompt ${c_{ij}}$ for $j=1, \dotsc, K$.
 Note that each dataset has a training/test data split: we sample in-context examples only from the training set, and measure accuracy only on the test set.
+For simplicity, we use $c$ to denote a prompt in general, $C_{i}$ to denote the set of training prompts for dataset $D_i$, and $C_{test}$ to denote test prompts for dataset $D_{test}$.